How to Cite a Conference Paper

 I remember the first time I had to do this; the quiet frustration of staring at a PDF, trying to find a publisher or volume and issue numbers, felt like searching for a secret code.
 But once you know the clues, it becomes much easier.

-Conference proceedings are collections of academic papers that have been published in connection with an academic conference.
+Conference proceedings are collections of academic papers that have been formally published in connection with a conference.
 They act as the official record of the meeting.
 Think of it as the “greatest hits” album from the conference event.

 Type of Publication Clues to Look For How to Treat It